EveOne/EveLab-Arduino/README.md

  When receiving commands remotely the socket can either be used raw or as a websocket from a browser.

-It uses the SHA1 and Base64 libraries from https://github.com/ejeklint/ArduinoWebsocketServer in order to provide the Websocket functionality and this code is based on the code of the Mirobot (http://www.mirobot.io)
+It uses the SHA1 and Base64 libraries from https://github.com/ejeklint/ArduinoWebsocketServer in order to provide the Websocket functionality and the https://github.com/adafruit/Adafruit_MPR121 to control the capacitive touch.

+This code is based the Mirobot Arduino library (http://www.mirobot.io)